rjhd2/HadISD_v3/README.md

    |
     -> input_files		Contains the input files, station lists etc
    |
-    -> images			Will contain any output images
+    -> images			Could contain any output images

 # INPUT FILES

 The input files are extra text files required to run the code.
 Some are downloaded by the station_selection.py from the ISD repository for further processing.

 At a minimum, an attributes.dat file is required which will be translated into global attributes of the final netCDF files.
+A configuration.txt file sets versions, paths, settings and dates.
+And a parameters.json contains the lists of which variables to process.

 #########################################################################